 I recommend using a cake pan for this recipe.
 I myself used two Wiltshire 20 x 5cm pans, which is the perfect size for this cake.
 I personally find that you get the best results from using 2 cake pans in this instance.
 The cake comes out fluffier and lighter.
-However, it is possible to put all the batter in one pan (it will go to nearly the top) or divide it between two.
-Note that cooking times will vary dramatically depending on how many cakes you decide to make.

 - You can use any oil you deem suitable for this recipe.
 I used vegetable oil, because it is light and inoffensive in a cake.
 Other appropriate oils include olive, canola or potentially even avocado, if that’s your thing.

 - I have used fine white rice flour for this recipe.
 As mentioned, you can try another gluten free flour but you will be doing your own experimenting.
 There’s only so many chocolate cakes I can make in a pandemic!

 - Needless to say, you can use whatever milk you see fit.
 I used both soy and lactose free full cream, but any plant milk will also work.

 - If you don’t have apple cider vinegar, you could also use white vinegar or lemon juice.

 - To make a dairy free buttercream, simply substitute the butter with a dairy free brand you like.
 I’ve heard great things about Miyokos.